Cuccidati Siciliani, also spelled as “cucciddati” are typical Italian Fig Cookies from Sicily that are made during Christmas time and big holidays.

 Make Icing:

-- Beat egg white until foamy, add a pinch of salt and lemon juice.
+- Beat egg white until foamy, add lemon juice.

 - Continue to beat, slowly adding confectioners sugar.
 Increase speed to high and beat for another few minutes until soft peaks form.